-C. The Management CRA Committee

-The Management CRA Committee will be responsible for collecting, maintaining, and monitoring the data necessary to meet and surpass the requirements of the Lending, Investment and Service Tests of the CRA regulation.
+The CRA Officer will report to the Chief Executive Officer and to the Board of Directors.
+The CRA Officer will develop the CRA program, monitor performance, oversee training and compliance and recommend ways to improve CRA performance to the Board.
+The CRA Officer will be responsible for collecting, maintaining, and monitoring the data necessary to meet and surpass the requirements of the Lending, Investment and Service Tests of the CRA regulation.
 This includes, but is not limited to, such information as distribution patterns within and outside the assessment area particularly in low- and moderate- income areas, census tract analysis of competitor data when available, market share analysis within the assessment area, minority lending ratios, funding provided to low- and moderate- income applicants and analysis of minority credit trends.
+The CRA Officer will be responsible for administrating the policies and programs established by the Board and for reporting to them on implementation.